Sermon: How the Human Mind Shapes What We Believe

 So "a word fitly spoken" (a godly opinion) is a wonderful, and beautiful, and pleasant thing.
 Human reasoning is not!
 But, unlike the world at this time, we have the wonderful blessing of replacing our "human reasoning" with the reasoning of the mind of God.

-God grant that OUR REASONING may be GODLY REASONING —using "the wisdom from above" wi
+May God grant that our reasoning may be godly reasoning —using "the wisdom from above" with humility.